 Obeah Woman is a site by Sis.
 Nicole T. Lasher, the female king of Ile Baalat Teva, an African diaspora spirituality group in northern Israel.
-It is hosted by AQHost.com.
-Our website address is: http://obeahwoman.com.
+It is hosted by Hostinger.com.
+Our website address is: https://obeahwoman.com.

 We care about your privacy, so we have provided this page to detail what sort of data you send when you visit or post at this site, and what we do and don’t do with it.

 What personal data we collect and why we collect it

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 Information you provide in the contact forms is sent to the webmatron (Sis.
 Nicole Lasher) via email.
 The form handler may save it in your browser to prevent sending duplicate emails.
 If you want it permanently deleted, simply close your browser, or use your browser options to delete form history and cookies.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are small files that save your activity while you browse this site.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.